YunoHost-Apps/gogs_ynh/README.md

 * [Official demo](https://try.gogs.io/user/login)

 ## Notes on SSH usage
-If you want to use Gogs with ssh and be able to pull/push with you ssh key, your ssh daemon must be properly configured to use private/public keys.
+If you want to use Gogs with ssh and be able to pull/push with you ssh key, your SSH daemon must be properly configured to use private/public keys.
 Here is a sample configuration of `/etc/ssh/sshd_config` that works with Gogs:

 ```bash
 PubkeyAuthentication yes